rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Now comes the refactoring part where you exchange a part of the React state layer with the Redux state layer.
 You will replace React's context entirely in this part by passing the state down the component tree with the Redux store.

 Let's start with the simpler part of the refactoring: the user state layer.
 On the home page, you will use Redux's bridging library to connect the state via `mapStateToProps()` to the component.
-In addition, you will connect actions to your component as well via `mapDispatchToProps()` to store the users coming from the firebase realtime database to your Redux store.
+In addition, you will connect actions to your component as well via `mapDispatchToProps()` to store the users coming from the Firebase realtime database to your Redux store.

 In *src/components/Home.js* file: